-This will cause CMS to automatically access 5VMPTK10's top directory as file mode A. Refer to the z/VM:CP Planning and Administration for information on updating the CP user directory.
+This will cause CMS to automatically access 5VMPTK20's and PERFSVM's top directory as file mode A. Refer to the z/VM:CP Planning and Administration for information on updating the CP user directory.

 B.2 Copy Minidisk (or SFS) Files to SFS Directories